Irfan Solanki

 Haji Irfan Solanki (born 5 June 1979) is an Indian politician from Uttar Pradesh, affiliated with the Samajwadi Party.
-He is the member of the Uttar Pradesh Legislative Assembly from Sisamau Kanpur Nagar.
+He was the member of the Uttar Pradesh Legislative Assembly from Sisamau Kanpur Nagar.
+He belongs to the Muslim Teli community.

 Incidents of hooliganism

 In June 2011, Solanki along with 20 others, forced his way into the office of woman IAS officer Ritu Maheshwari.
-He was arrested after a complaint was filed for misbehaving with her, and this led to his supporters clashing with the police in Kanpur.
+He was later arrested after a complaint was filed for misbehaving with her, and this led to his supporters clashing with the police in Kanpur.
 He later apologized.

 In May 2012, he was travelling in a car with tinted glass windows in the front, which is illegal under a Supreme Court ruling.
 When stopped by the traffic police in Faridabad, his hoodlums attempted to beat up the police.
-At the time, the incident was called "major embarrassment to UP Chief Minister Akhilesh Yadav, who had promised to end the hooliganism" associated with Samajwadi Party rule.
+At the time, the incident was called "major embarrassment to UP Chief Minister Akhilesh Yadav, who had promised to end the hooliganism" associated with the Samajwadi Party.

-He was convicted by session court of desecration of tricolour flag (tiranga jhanda) in tricolour cake cutting case (2011).